-Diane Watson is a PhD Candidate in the Cheriton School of Computer Science at the University of Waterloo.
-Her focus is on Gamification, in particular, how positive behaviours can be encouraged through games.
+Diane Watson was a Ph.D.
+Candidate in the Department of Computer Science at the University of Waterloo.
+Her focus is on gamification, in particular, how positive behaviours can be encouraged through games.

 - Alex Fleck